Doing our part

 These are the measures we are taking to do our bit.

-By removing the costs associated to managing open calls online, we hope to allow you to continue supporting the creative eco-system with opportunities during this time.
+By reducing the costs associated with managing open calls, we hope to allow you to continue supporting the creative eco-system with opportunities during this time.

 If you’ve never run an open call, this might a good way for you to maintain relationships with your communities and audiences during this time.
-We’re also happy to advise you for free.
+We’re also happy to advise you.